 Parking is free during business hours.
 The LSC is located on Emory University’s Briarcliff property at 1260 Briarcliff Road in Atlanta.

 This partnership creates a seamless collection of shared Emory and Georgia Tech resources, with an emphasis on providing the best possible service and access to these materials with a focus on user needs.

-- The Library Service Center will provide a single off-site location for collections from all Emory libraries.
+- The Library Service Center provides a single off-site location for collections from all Emory libraries.

-- Expanded electronic access will offer faster and more efficient service, while enhanced preservation and security provisions will provide better protection for the collections.
+- Expanded electronic access offers faster and more efficient service, while enhanced preservation and security provisions provide better protection for the collections.

-- A reading room at the Library Service Center will allow users to consult materials onsite so that they can make more precise selections of materials to be delivered to a campus library for use.
+- A reading room at the Library Service Center allows users to consult materials onsite so that they can make more precise selections of materials to be delivered to a campus library for use.

-- There will be no reduction in the current level of service to Emory library users.
-In fact, service for materials housed at the Library Service Center will be enhanced and expanded as noted above.
+- There is no reduction in the current level of service to Emory library users.
+In fact, service for materials housed at the Library Service Center are enhanced and expanded as noted above.

 Students, faculty, and staff from Emory can request items through discoverE.
 Articles and chapters will be digitized and made available in electronic format as permitted by copyright.
 Book requests are delivered to campus twice a day.

 Items in the Library Service Center are stored by size on 32-foot high-shelves, so browsing is not possible in the collection.